wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/findCPG.rst

 Description
 ===========

-Identifies cell-to-cell Interaction Changed Genes (ICG), i.e. genes that are differentially expressed due to proximity to other cell types.
+Identifies cell-to-cell Interaction Changed Features (ICF), i.e. genes that are differentially expressed due to proximity to other cell types.

 Usage
 =====